<img src="https://www.webtraxs.com/webtraxs.php?id=gosuburban&amp;st=img" alt="">

 If damage has occurred to one of your hydraulic hoses, its integrity has been compromised and is no longer safe to use.
 For the safety of your staff and equipment, it’s imperative that you contact your dealer for a suitable replacement and installation.

-If you find yourself needing new or replacement hoses for your hydraulic systems, measuring those hydraulic hoses can be challenging.
-For existing hoses, set the hose straight and measure from end to end.
-Be sure to add your fittings lengths as well to ensure you’re calculating the proper length of the hose.
+When you need new or replacement hoses for your hydraulic system, measuring them can be challenging.
+For existing hoses, straighten the hose and measure from one end to the other.
+Don't forget to include the fitting lengths to ensure you're calculate the correct hose length.

-If you’re routing new hoses, identify the connection points the hose will be routed to and from and measure between those points keeping in mind the machine's other components and its ambient conditions, framing, and any pinch points that could arise while the machine is in operation.
+When routing new hoses, determine the connection points the hose will travel to and and from, and measure the distance between these points.
+Be sure to consider the machine's other components, ambient conditions, framing, and any potential pinch points that may occur during operation.

-Adequately protecting your hydraulic hoses depends on a number of factors.
-Be mindful of ambient conditions such as abrasion, heat, and chemical washdown.
-For the highest level of protection, ensure you’re incorporating a protective wrap or sleeve, such as Python’s 5601 Sidewinder, or Diamondback Pro Sleeves.
+Adequately protecting your hydraulic hose involves considering ambient conditions like abrasion, heat, and chemical exposure.
+To ensure maximum protection, use a protective wrap or sleeve, such as Python's 5601 Sidewinder or Diamondback Pro Sleeves.

 Question: How to splice hydraulic hoses